zatcham/Radio-Control/README.md

 It uses the Vlc.DotNet libraries to handle playback, MaterialSkin for the GUI, and Newtonsoft.Json for reading of the JSON configuration file.

+The backend for the web page is written in Python CGI, and needs to run at the same time as the main program.
+You do not need to worry about this as the program automatically starts the web server in the background.

+The port and path that it hosts on can be selected in the 'WebSettings.ini' file in the /Python directory

+## Dependancies
+Web Server like

 ## How to use:

 The program is very simple to use.